SkyTemple/c-of-time/README.md

 1. Install [Python](https://www.python.org/downloads/).
 2. Install GCC and Binutils for `arm-none-eabi`.
 See [install_gcc.md](install_gcc.md) for information on how to install it.
 3. Clone this repository *recursively* with `git clone --recursive https://github.com/tech-ticks/c-of-time.git`.
 Make sure that you enter the correct directory before continuing (e.g. `cd c-of-time`).
+  - If you don't have Git installed, click the green "Code" button on GitHub to download this repository, then do the same for [pmdsky-debug](https://github.com/UsernameFodder/pmdsky-debug).
+Finally, extract both .zip files and copy the `pmdsky-debug` folder into the `c-of-time` folder.
-4. Install Python dependencies: `pip3 install pyyaml keystone-engine ndspy`
+4. Install Python dependencies: `pip3 install pyyaml ndspy`
 5. Patch a Pokémon Mystery Dungeon: Explorers of Sky ROM with the [`ExtraSpace` patch by End45](https://github.com/End45/EoS-asm-hacks/blob/main/src/ExtraSpace.asm).
 You can apply the patch with [SkyTemple](https://skytemple.org):
     1. Open the ROM in SkyTemple
     2. Click *ASM Patches* (*Patches > ASM* in SkyTemple 1.4+) and switch to the *Utility* tab
     3. Select the *ExtraSpace* patch and click *Apply*
 6. Place the ROM in `[project root]/rom.nds`
     - **US ROM offsets are used by default.** If you're using a EU ROM, change the `REGION` variable in `Makefile` to `EU`.
+7. If you are using Linux, install [armips](https://github.com/Kingcom/armips) manually.
+On macOS, you might need to do the following:
+  - Navigate to the folder `bin/armips` in Finder
+  - Right-click `armips-mac-x64`, click "Open" and confirm
+8. (optional) Run `make header-comments` to generate documentation comments for IDEs.

 ## Building
 To build the project, run `make patch`.
 This command will build your code, inject it into an overlay in the provided ROM and apply the patches in the `patches` directory.
 The output ROM will be saved as `out.nds` by default.